 5. Not Testing the Campaign

 A common mistake made by marketers is assuming a successful direct mail campaign will happen overnight.
 The truth is that a successful campaign is an optimised one, that has been continually tweaked and adjusted over time via various A/B testing and data from past campaigns.
+Regularly reviewing A/B testing techniques that drive ROI is critical for continuous improvement.

 6. Not Tracking Results

 The campaign doesn’t end when you send out your mailers!
 In fact, it’s only just begun.
 A common pitfall is not following up and tracking the results of the campaign.
 However, without it, it’s impossible to tell whether it has been a success.
 By measuring KPIs such as deliverability and conversion rate, as well as any other objective-related metrics, marketers can analyse the success of their campaign and take on any learnings for the future.
 Including key tracking mechanisms in the direct mailer is also important and makes tracking data a lot easier.
 For example, including custom URLs and QR codes allows marketers to easily see how many people have accessed the required destination.
+The inclusion of unique codes for phone orders or in-store redemptions is also a simple yet effective way to close the loop on offline conversions.
+A common failure is neglecting the quality of your mailing lists, leading to wastage and skewed results.
+You can't track success accurately if your deliverability rates are low, making attention to data hygiene best practices and effective data capture a non-negotiable step.

 7. Underestimating Timing